BDC Hamburger Icon

 After you interview and evaluate each candidate, select the one you think would be the best fit.
 Draft an offer letter, and extend it to the potential employee.

 During this time, you may want to conduct a criminal background check.
-In your offer letter, state that the job offer is contingent on the background check results.
+In your offer letter, state that the job offer is contingent on the background-check results.
 Be sure to comply with federal and state laws as you conduct the background check.

-6. Onboarding new hires
+6. Onboard new hires.

 What are some recruitment best practices?